Turkey Alphabet Soup

 • Fresh Parsley

-Now doesn’t this sound like a grocery list your Mom or Grandmother would make?
-No weird or fancy ingredients.
-Just pure, simple flavors that’ll transport you back to your childhood.
-This turkey vegetable soup with little alphabet pasta will make you smile.
+Now, doesn’t this sound like a grocery list your Mom or Grandmother would make?
+There are no weird or fancy ingredients—just pure, simple flavors that’ll transport you back to your childhood.
+This turkey vegetable soup with a little alphabet pasta will make you smile.

 How To Make Turkey Soup